RonnyGST/cpp-calculate-function/README.md

 # cpp-calculate-function
 This is code that calculates certain functions.
-Project made for a you tube challenge
+Project made for a YouTube challenge

 # Demonstration

+# Chalange 1

 ## Function A
 ![Function A](/Demo/FunctionA.gif)